 - Free SF walking tours.
 More places to take your dog for a walk.

 - Golden Gate Park & map.
 Good things to see and do in this big man-made park.

 - Ocean Beach & map.
 Ocean Beach is longer than you think and has places that allow dogs.

 - Presidio Park & map.
 Very big park with many walks.

 - Half Moon Bay Coast Trails & map.
 A whole coastline of trails and beaches.
 Several allow leashed dogs.

-- Back from Best Dog Parks SF Bay to SF Activities
+- Back from Best Dog Parks to SF Activities

 - Top of page and Home page